 Santa Fe, NM

 Scanners replicate and model a significant process of modernity, the creation of lines of demarcation, division, and segmentation; the gridding of the natural world.
-These artworks provide a visceral experience of the mechanisms and limitations of this method of understanding nature.
+These artworks provide a direct experience of this process of the segmentation of nature.
+They make manifest the activity of spatial division, a method by which modernity has organized and understood the natural world.
+Scanners provide a visceral experience of the mechanisms and limitations of this method of understanding nature.

 About the artist: Bill Dolson is an artist, art historian, and computer engineering consultant.
 His current artwork is involved with the landscape; in the form of large scale land art pieces employing dynamic geophysical processes, at a more human scale involving light and video projections, or via media representation of the landscape.
 His specific focus is often the atmosphere.
 His specialization as an art historian is 20th Century.
 His consulting work is involved with the aerospace sector.
 His current work as an artist is informed by his work in computer engineering.

 Bill has been creating video and computer animation since the early 70s.
 A long-time resident of New York City, his early collaborators were dancers, fashion designers and filmmakers.
 In subsequent years, he worked to produce immersive installations and with Ocean Earth Construction and Development, Inc. to propose satellite data-generated solutions to geopolitical problems.

 He moved to New Mexico about 20 years ago.
 As a result of his move he resumed his art practice after a decade-long hiatus with a new focus on the landscape.
 In 2006-2007, Dolson was an artist in residence at Eyebeam in NYC.